Study: Stillborn Risks Increased After Emergency C-section

-Besides all the life-threatening risks and complications that are associated with an uncalled for emergency C-section, scientists have found one more—the likelihood of stillbirth during the next pregnancy.
+Besides all the life-threatening risks and complications that are associated with an uncalled-for emergency C-section, scientists have found one more—the likelihood of stillbirth during the next pregnancy.

-There are generally three types of C-sections—emergency C-section, those planned by doctors and those opted by mothers, where the last one is commonly referred as “too posh to push”.
+There are generally three types of C-sections—emergency C-section, those planned by doctors and those opted by mothers, where the last one is commonly referred to as “too posh to push”.
 Overall, the three types of C-sections pose no risk of losing their babies but they take longer to have another child.

 RELATED: 5 tips for a safer C-section

-According to Daily Mail, a study conducted by the University College Cork revealed emergency Caesarean section operation can damage the blood supply to the womb, and can have harmful risks such as stillbirth.
+According to Daily Mail, a study conducted by the University College Cork revealed emergency Caesarean section operation can damage the blood supply to the womb and can have harmful risks such as stillbirth.

 The researchers took 30 years of records to compare women who gave birth naturally and those who had C-section.
 The results of the 800,000 mothers revealed that mothers who had C-section had no greater risks of losing their babies as compared to those who gave birth naturally.
 But those who underwent emergency C-section had a 12 per cent higher chance of losing their babies the next time they gave birth.

 Royal College Obstetrician and Gynaecologist, Patrick O’Brien said that women should be careful and consider the ‘very slight’ increase in the risk in stillbirth, but should not be overly worried.

 However, the emergency C-section may not be the sole cause of the increased risk in stillbirth.
 There may be underlying problems that caused the pregnancy complication, which could also be the factors that led to the stillbirth.